-The following table summarizes the value of all share-based awards exercised, vested or earned for each director during the 2022 financial year.
+The following table summarizes the value of all share-based awards exercised, vested or earned for each non-executive director during the 2024 fiscal year.

-Name Option-based awards - Value vested during the year (C\$) (1) Share-based awards - Value vested during the year (CS) (2) Non-equity incentive plan compensation - Value earned during the year (C\$)
+Name Option-based awards - Value vested during the year (C\$) (1) Share-based awards - Value vested during the year (C\$) (2) Non-equity incentive plan compensation - Value earned during the year (C\$)

-David Laing -
+David Laing

 Alan Edwards

-Thomas Boehlert
+Isabella Bertani

-Mark Palmer -
+Mark Palmer

-Sarah Strunk - -
+Sarah Strunk

-(1) The Company's Directors had no stock options vest in 2022.

-(2) The DSUs granted to the holders are to be held in a deferred share unit account until they become payable to the DSU holder on their termination date as a director.
+- (1) The Company's non-executive directors had no Options vest in-the-money during 2024. - (2) The DSUs granted to the holders are to be held in a DSU account until they become payable to the DSU holder on their termination date as a director.